okx/okexchain-docs/building-modules/wasm-module/instruction-manual.md

 ```

 ## Wasm contract upgrade
-Supporting contract upgrades is a unique feature of wasm contracts.
+Contract upgrades is a unique feature of wasm contracts.
 Developers can call the Migrate method to upgrade contracts.
-For example, the developer uploads two sets of wasm codes, and the code IDs are divided into 1 and 2.
-The developer initializes a contract a based on code 1, and the developer can upgrade the underlying code of contract a to code 2, and the contract address remains unchanged.
+For example, the developer uploads two sets of wasm codes, and the code IDs are 1 and 2.
+The developer initializes a contract `A` based on code 1, and the developer can upgrade the underlying code of contract `A` to code 2, and the contract address remains unchanged.
 After the upgrade, users can use the calling interface and parameters defined in the schema file of code 2 to call the contract.
 ```Bash
 # migrate contract to new code id, <instantiate_message> is the instantiate message of the new code defined in json schema
 # e.g.